Skip to main content

 Introduction

 In recent years, the shift to declarative resource management has transformed modern infrastructure practices.
-Groundbreaking projects like Tgerraform, for infrastructure as code, and Kubernetes, for container orchestration, have exemplified the power of this approach.
+Groundbreaking projects like Terraform, for infrastructure as code, and Kubernetes, for container orchestration, have exemplified the power of this approach.
 By focusing on what the end state should be rather than how to achieve it, declarative methods make systems more scalable, predictable, and easier to maintain—essential qualities for handling today's complex environments.

 However, when it comes to managing database schemas, the industry has been slow to adopt declarative workflows.
 Atlas was created almost four years ago to address this gap.